Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

 Are you looking for a cheaper surfboard that can satisfy your surfing level?
 This 6-foot Ocean Beach Foamie Surfing Thruster Surfboard might be the most low-priced board on the list.
 Each part of the board is carefully inspected to ensure its quality.
 A quality product within your budget is indeed possible with North Gear.

 Due to the careful assembly done by the company, the board became robust and resilient to ocean waves.
-Its deck, core, and the hard-slick bottom are designed with expanded polyethylene, expanded polystyrene, and polypropylene, accordingly.
+Its deck, core, and hard-slick bottom are designed with expanded polyethylene, expanded polystyrene, and polypropylene, accordingly.
 Therefore, the board isn’t just sturdy but also durable that could last for years of surfing.
 Also, it is a cost-effective product.

 |Good traction pads||Design easily peels off